karlstolley/rhet-dh/chapter.md

 # MVC, Materiality, and the Magus: The Rhetoric of Source-Level Production

 * **Abstract** (3-5 sentences) Writing is more than a metaphor for the activity of programming.
 Being steeped in the materiality of the digital medium, programming provides new rhetorical and symbolic affordances for writers who would engage in it.
-Model-view-controller architecture and the development of sophisticated patterns and idioms within contemporary languages, such as Ruby, provide a scaffold for writers to initiate sustained, personal encounters with programming.
+Model-view-controller architecture and the development of sophisticated patterns and idioms within contemporary languages, such as Ruby and the Rails framework, provide a scaffold for digital humanists to initiate sustained, involved encounters with programming.

 * **Keywords** (3-5) programming, digital materiality, symbolic action, Ruby on Rails

 “The greater the range and intenseness of the opportunities for the exercising of our symbolic prowess, the greater might be our delight in such modes of action.”
 Kenneth Burke, “Rhetoric and Poetics,” *Language as Symbolic Action* (1966, 297)

 Let me open with the major premise of this chapter’s argument: programming is writing.
+I mean that literally, as I will illustrate with some limited examples from the Ruby on Rails framework in this chapter (and a fuller companion example that can be found through this book's companion website).

-I mean that literally.
-Yes, “programming is writing” is not infrequently invoked as a metaphor.
-And I agree with programmer Steve McConnell (2004) who dismisses writing as “the most primitive metaphor for software development,” although I don’t agree with his reasons for dismissal.
+But as literal as I mean the phrase, “programming is writing” is frequently invoked as a metaphor, even among programmers.
+I agree with programmer Steve McConnell (2004) who dismisses writing as “the most primitive metaphor for software development,” although there are some key points in his dismissal that are unsound.
 Among McConnell’s observations on the metaphor’s shortcomings:

 * “[writing] doesn’t require any formal planning, and you figure out what you want to say as you go”